Voter Registration in North Carolina

 By E-Mail or Fax

-However, you must also submit your original signature in person or by mail within 20 days of the registration deadline (see below).
+However, you must also submit your original signature in person or by mail.

 The NC voter registration deadline is 25 days before Election Day.